xhw994/TSODCecilEmpire/src/README_EN.md

 [h1]↑ Please give me a thumb up if you like this MOD.
 This means a lot![/h1] [i]My first ever MOD, dedicated to one of my three favorite web novels, and to this monster captivates and consumes my time.[/i]
-[b]This MOD adds the civilization Cecil Empire from the online novel 'The Sword of Dawn,' including the leader, Gawain Cecil, and his team.[/b]
+[b]This MOD adds the civilization Cecil Empire from the online novel "The Sword of Dawn", including the leader, Gawain Cecil, and his team.[/b]

 [hr][/hr]
 [code]